“Absence makes the heart grow fonder”, says the old proverb.

-- 📱 A team messaging app.
-A team messaging app is a well-rounded, centralized solution for communicating with coworkers.
+- Team messaging apps — A team messaging app is a well-rounded, centralized solution for communicating with coworkers.

-- 📹 Video conference tools.
-These tools provide the closest approximation to face-to-face meetings, with exceptions of body language, spatial orientation and other behavioral cues.
+- Video conference tools — These tools provide the closest approximation to face-to-face meetings, with exception of some body language, spatial orientation, and other behavioral cues.

 The communication tools we listed here are designed to make communication more streamlined, quick, and simple, and thus more efficient.

 Simon is a newly hired team manager for a startup company.

 He proposes Pumble, a team messaging app, as a free alternative to Slack — which the company previously used.

 - Is more budget-friendly,